ArnaudBarre/angularjs-webpack-simple/README.md

 ## Lint

 Eslint is used and extend [the Airbnb style](https://github.com/airbnb/javascript).
 It prevents from some mistakes (undef or unused variables) and help to keep a clean git history (comma-dangle, eol-last, ...).
 The configuration is in the package.json file. `npm run lint` will run eslint on all source files and automatically fix most problems.

+## Webpack tips

+A change in index.html is not detected and you need to refresh the page manually.
+You can enable the detection by adding `watchContentBase: true` in devServer configs, but a change in any file (like ReadMe) causes a full reload.

+If you need to call a web service, you can setup a proxy in the [devServer configs](https://webpack.js.org/configuration/dev-server/#devserver-proxy).

 ## Inspiration